domwrap/mtbgeekstats/README.md

 # MTB Geek Stats

-Repo to store Jupyter Notebooks and Python code to collect and analyse data on the MTB Race circuit.
+Collect and analyse data on the MTB race circuit, using Jupyter Notebooks and Python.

 ## Examples